mio-geotech/Prediction-of-Subgrade-Resilient-Modulus/README.md

 # Prediction of Subgrade Resilient Modulus for Compacted Soils Using a Hybrid Dataset and Gradient Boosting Models

-This repository contains the Python source codes accompanying the manuscript:

-**“Prediction of Subgrade Resilient Modulus for Compacted Soils Using a Hybrid Dataset and Gradient Boosting Models”**
+This repository provides the Python implementation accompanying the manuscript entitled "Prediction of Subgrade Resilient Modulus for Compacted Soils Using a Hybrid Dataset and Gradient Boosting Models."
+The repository includes all scripts required to reproduce the machine learning analyses presented in the study, except for the experimental dataset, which cannot be publicly redistributed.

 ## Overview